 Q: Do you plan the whole week or session by session?

 A: My goal is to plan for the whole week, but that doesn’t always happen!
 I plan for at least a day at a time to save myself some time.
 (This allows me to batch copies and/or gather materials.)

 Q: How much time do you spend planning for therapy?

-A: With all of the other components taken care of (routine, data, and a core set of materials from the SLP Now Membership), I spend about 30 minutes planning for a week of therapy (including running copies and organizing materials).
-I'm putting together a video tutorial so you can see exactly what that looks like.
+A: With all of the other components taken care of (routine, data, and a core set of materials from the SLP Now Membership), I spend about 10 minutes planning for a week of therapy.
+I’m putting together a video tutorial so you can see exactly what that looks like.